sanjeevh/BlueHarvest-API/README.md

 A Simple set of REST APIs built as part of Blue Harvest assignment.

 ## Design
-This appliction is implemented using Spring boot.
+This application is implemented using Spring boot.
 Key design element is the seperation of concern between the REST API ( Spring controllers ), Pojo service layer and the Data access layer built using JPA and Spring data.
 The source code have sufficient Test coverage using JUnit / Spring based test harness.

 ## API Specification